 A career in law is an exciting prospect.
-Many tv shows now showcase action-packed courtroom or corporate meeting drama which has piqued the interest of many students, especially those wanting to pursue a law degree from abroad.
-A bachelor in law is a professional degree that can be pursued after 3 years of being a graduate.
-However, a combined course as a bachelor of arts and law can be pursued in 5 years, saving you an entire year.
-You can also choose between various graduation courses in arts or science such as economics, commerce, humanities etc. If the thrill of arguments and analysis is your cup of tea, we have compiled a list of the variety of combinations that can be pursued from different universities along with career prospects.
+Many tv shows now showcase action-packed courtroom or corporate meeting dramas which have piqued the interest of many students, especially those wanting to pursue a law degree from abroad.
+BA LLB is a combined course, a mixture of a bachelor of arts and law that can be pursued in 5 years, saving you an entire year.
+You can also choose between various graduation courses in arts or science such as economics, commerce, humanities, etc. Let us explore everything you need to know about BA LLB courses in India and Abroad.

 Check Out: LLB Distance Education

 - Eligibility Criteria

 - Top 10 BA LLB Universities Abroad

 - Top 10 BA LLB Colleges in India